 Police standoff on an Atlanta-area freeway halts traffic

-ATLANTA (AP) — A freeway standoff with an armed man brought traffic on an Atlanta-area freeway to a standstill Friday until he was apparently taken into custody.
+ATLANTA (AP) — A police standoff brought traffic to a standstill Friday on an Atlanta-area freeway as officers confronted a motorist who they believed was armed and matched the description of a robbery suspect.

 Video from a TV news helicopter showed police pulling the man from a car, apparently ending the confrontation that played out in the middle of Interstate 75.

-More than a dozen police officers with guns drawn had filled four lanes of the highway as police confronted a motorist they said was armed.
+More than a dozen officers with guns drawn had filled four lanes of the highway as police confronted a motorist they said was armed and not cooperating with the officers.
 The showdown lasted more than an hour.

-News photos showed that the man was alive as he was carried away by police.
-No injuries have been reported.
+News photos showed that the man was alive as he was carried away by officers, and police later said he was apprehended without injury.

+The dramatic incident began with a report of an armed robbery a few miles away, at the customer service desk of a Walmart store.
+Officers reviewed video footage from the store and determined the suspect had driven away in a grey Honda Civic, police said.

-The ordeal began with a report of a robbery in the area of a Walmart a few miles away.
-Officers spotted a car matching the description and began following it, Marietta police spokesman Chuck McPhilamy said.
+Officers spotted a car matching the description and began following it, Marietta police spokesman Chuck McPhilamy told reporters.

 "He pulled over to the side of the interstate and then refused to exit the vehicle," McPhilamy said.

-That led police close shut down all southbound lanes of I-75 just northwest of Atlanta.
+That led police to shut down all southbound lanes of I-75 just northwest of Atlanta.

 "We had to do that for everyone's safety," McPhilamy said, as police used a telephone line to conduct an "off-and-on negotiation" with the motorist.